 - Teamwork Working together as one team to the benefit of our customers.
 To demonstrate and extend trust in each other. - Open, Honest & Inclusive We offer a people focused service that is centred in fairness and integrity.
 We believe in being open, honest and respectful in everything we do. - Ownership We expect our staff to take responsibility for their actions and give them the freedom to do their job in a positive working environment. - Quality We value quality in everything we do from the standard of our product to the level of service we provide.
-We take pride in making a difference in communities and providing continuous improvement. - Innovation We seek to ensure we have sustainable housing, fit for future generations, maintained and developed to the highest possible standard.
+We take pride in making a difference in communities and providing continuous improvement. - Innovation We seek new ways of working to ensure our services and assets are fit for the future.